patrickokare/DevCollabApp/README.md

 DevCollab - Wale Patrick(2016)

-Development Collaboration, shorten as DevCollab, was a web application I designed to better facilitate collaboration between computer students at my University during group work.
+Development Collaboration, shorten as DevCollab, is a web application I designed to better facilitate collaboration between computer students at my school during group work.
 I accomplished this by harnessing a versatile text-editor for remote coding, real-time messaging, file transfer between users, real-time video conferencing and integrating them together to work concurrently into one system.